AstralBearStudios/welkin-standard/syntax.typ

 - Strings are words with delimiters: $d_1".w."d_2,$ where $d_1 subset.not w$ and $d_2 subset.not w.$
 - Identifiers are strings without white space.
 - Numbers are a subset of strings with an injective function $q: "NUMBER" -> Q.$
-  - Q is set of strings formed by scientific notation.
+  - Q is set of strings
+    $ p / q $
+  where $p, q$ are in scientific notation.

 === Grammar
 - LALR